thiago4go/dapr-workshop/docs/challenge-1/python.md

 ## Next

-Let's create a new service to help us cook the pizza to our customers.
+Let's create a new service to help us cook the pizza to your customers.
 On the next challenge, you will learn how to create a new endpoint and how to invoke it using Dapr.
 When you are ready, move to Challenge 2: [Service Invocation](/docs/challenge-2/python.md)!